Most Effective Products

 Keith's Pro Tips

-In earlier years. rodent poisons contained Warfarin, an anticoagulant designed to prevent the clotting of blood for rats and mice, eventually leading to death via internal bleeding.
-For a while it was an effective active ingredient, that is, until rats and mice started to develop a resistance against such rodenticides.
+In earlier years, rodent poisons contained Warfarin, an anticoagulant designed to prevent the clotting of blood for rats and mice, eventually leading to death via internal bleeding.
+For a while, it was an effective active ingredient, that is until rats and mice started to develop a resistance against such rodenticides.

-What is Chlorphacinone?
+What is Cholorphacinone?

 Chlorophacinone is a multiple-feed anticoagulant rodenticide.
 This means that they generally require that an animal eat multiple doses of the bait over several days for death to occur.
-It is known as a superwarfarin and was developed to improve upon the Warfarin formula, making it more effective.
+It is known as a superwarfarin and was developed to improve the Warfarin formula, making it more effective.

 How Does Chlorphacinone Work?